smbutterfield/ibmt17-18/_17-mode-mixture/b2-tx-advancedmodemix.md

   - borrowed chords still follow voice leading rules
   - that's how they can sound functional in a key they don't belong in

-mere exposure effect: when you're ear hears something enough times it begins to sound good.
+mere exposure effect: when you hear something enough times that it begins to sound good regardless

-The ii%7 (D%7) shares 3 of 4 tones with viio7 (fucntional substitution for the dominant, also a borrowed chord).
+The ii&oslash;7 (D&oslash;7) shares 3 of 4 tones with viio7 (fucntional substitution for the dominant, also a borrowed chord).
 This allows the ii%7 to function as the dominant because of voice leading.
 A bII7 has even more tendancy tones.